cha mono

 Intersections

-Intersections offers news and comment on matters of interest to professional historians in Canada.
+Intersections 7.3 cover Intersections offers news and comments on matters of interest to professional historians in Canada.
 Published three times a year, it is available online and also distributed by mail to CHA members.
-The editor of Intersections is Matthew Bellamy.
+The editors of Intersections are Daniel R. Meister and Jean-Michel Turcotte.

 We welcome your submissions to Intersections.
 If you have additional questions about submissions, please do not hesitate to contact the editor.

-The deadlines for submissions are 1 March, 15 July and 1 October.
-All submissions for Intersections should be sent directly to both editors, if possible, or to the CHA office, cha-shc@cha-shc.ca.
-Typically, Intersections is published a few weeks after the deadline – this allows for translation and other delays.
+The deadlines for submissions are March 1, July 15, and October 1.
+All submissions for Intersections should be sent directly to the CHA office at cha-shc@cha-shc.ca.
+Typically, Intersections is published a few weeks after the deadline – this allows for translation and formatting.
 Intersections is placed online on the CHA website at the time of the publication of the next number.
 Past issues of Intersections are made available to the public on our website.
 Copyright is held by the CHA.

 All submissions should include the full name of the author, their institutional affiliation (if any), and contact information including telephone number.